Waterfront Business Improvement Area

 - Collaborate with partners to acquire and retain a vibrant mix of retail that encourages lingering by locals and tourists alike.

 - Attract more people to the Waterfront area by presenting year-round programming and activations.

 - Implement evidence-based decision-making as part of best-practice Board governance.

 Click here to find out who provides what City services.

 Operations – Streetscape Enhancement

 - Maintain the street and local parks via reporting to 311/property managers/Parks Department/Transportation Services; i.e. damaged traffic signals and garbage bins, derelict bicycles, unsafe sidewalks, etc.

-- NEW!
-Clean Streets Team removes garbage, graffiti, posters and cigarette butts twice weekly through the summer season – May to October
+- Clean Streets Team removes garbage, graffiti, posters and cigarette butts twice weekly through the summer season – May to October

 - Assistance with City-related member issues; i.e. required bylaw enforcement

 - Advocate for timely completion of local construction activities